egasato/arduino/README.md

 ## 01 - Blink Project
-First Arduino program that does nothing more than a blink using the built-in LED in the Arduino Uno board.
+First Arduino program that does nothing more than blinking using the built-in LED in the Arduino Uno board.
 ## Setup
 Here you can see the setup of the board and all its components.